Rudra-Gupta15/RUD_Demo-Education-Platform/README.md

 ---

-*Built with ❤️ by the SynapseLearn team.*
+*Built with ❤️ by the Rudra Gupta.*